She conducted a songwriting workshop during the afternoon and capped the day off with a concert that evening.

 MacLeod plans to spend time discussing the history of the fiddle and it's tone.

 "That's the biggest difference between classical and Celtic playing," she said.
 "Fiddle players play a style of music that existed before the fiddle was invented.
 So they play a sound that echoes the tones of the bagpipes and the flutes.

 "Along the same lines, the fiddle music we hear now is derivative from the dance tunes from that culture," MacLeod said.
-"These are the basis of the fiddle repertoire, and once you begin to identify those sounds, it's easy to understand."

 One of the myths that MacLeod will address in the workshop is whether or not having a classical-music background hinders Celtic fiddle playing.

 "I have played the violin since I was 7 and am really glad I had some classical training, because it focused on tone, precision and good technique," she said.
 "But sometimes studying classical hampers the freedom of thought when it comes to fiddle playing, because you're not taught how to improvise when you're playing.
 You learn the notes exactly how it's composed and there is not real variation there.
 So, during the workshop, we talk about moving around within the melodies."

 During the evening's concert, MacLeod will perform on the fiddle and her acoustic guitar.
 The set list will feature some of her favorite Celtic folk songs as well as compositions from her new album, "Kate MacLeod at Ken Sanders Rare Books," which was recently released on Waterbug Records.

 The songs on the album were culled from two live performances at Ken Sanders Rare Books in Salt Lake City.

 "That came about when I leafed through my notebooks and realized I had a whole collection of songs that were inspired by books," MacLeod said.
 "Each song was inspired by a different book I had read.
 I thought it would be fun to put that on a project and do something fun with the concept."